Current Topics in Epidemiologic Research

 - Friday, 12:00 - 1:20pm

-Attended by staff, students and faculty, this seminar series is an opportunity for the Department of Epidemiology to come together for exposure to epidemiologic methods as applied in research settings.
+Engages with staff, students, fellows, and faculty in the Department of Epidemiology for exposure to epidemiologic methods as applied in research settings.
 Provides a broader perspective on contemporary issues in epidemiology and its research, through presentations of current research in the field of epidemiology.

 - Learning Objectives: